Hardware failures aren't uncommon. Your system will crash.

 According to Murphy's law (If something can go wrong, it'll go wrong :P )

-Whenever you generate a key pair, you end up changing your public key everywhere you've added it.
+So, whenever you generate a key pair, you end up adding your public key everywhere you've added it.
 If your key is on github, bitbucket, a couple of servers, it's okay.
-But imagine if your key is on 10000 servers, and you don't even know all the servers that it's on.
+But imagine if your key is on 10000 servers, and you don't even know all the servers that it's on or going to be, since it might have been used in automation tools.

 If you lost your public key but retained private key, you can retrieve it using